Glossary

 Native advertising is paid content that matches the look, feel, and format of the platform where it appears, such as sponsored articles and in-feed ads.

 Native advertising is a form of paid display advertising that closely matches the look, feel, and format of the media in which it appears.
-One of the most common examples of native advertising is the publication of a sponsored article on a news website, or a sponsored post on a blog.
-While native advertising content is effectively a paid marketing message, it appears similar in appearance to the editorial content on the site.
-This form of native ad is commonly noted with a label such as “sponsored article” or some other form of disclaimer.
+One of the most common examples is the publication of a sponsored article on a news website or a sponsored post on a blog.
+While native advertising content is effectively a paid marketing message, it appears similar to the editorial content on the site and is typically noted with a label such as “sponsored article” or another form of disclaimer.

-Related forms of native advertising include paid social media posts, discussion forum posts, and other paid placements that look and feel like organic content on the platform.
+Related forms of native advertising include paid social media posts, discussion forum posts, and other paid placements that look and feel like organic content.
 Many native advertising campaigns leverage programmatic advertising platforms to automate placement and targeting at scale.
-While native advertising commonly takes the form of written text (and has its roots in the “advertorial” of traditional print publishing), it can also appear in other formats such as video, audio, infographics, design elements, and more.
+While native advertising commonly takes the form of written text (and has its roots in the “advertorial” of traditional print publishing), it can also appear as video, audio, infographics, and more.
 As cookieless tracking becomes the norm, native advertising strategies increasingly rely on first-party data for effective audience targeting.

 Why Native Advertising?